fm4d/PyMarkovTextGenerator/README.md

 ```python
 lambda s: len(s.split()) > 10
 ```
 = return string if its lenght is 11.
+Check test.py for a more complex version of endf.

 Example
 -------